What is asylum | Requirements | Apply for asylum |

 - Automatically qualify for a work permit to work in the USA

-- Apply for a social security card, travel documents, green card, and citizenship
+- Apply for a social security card, travel documents, Green Card, and citizenship

 - Be eligible for resettlement services for a period of time, including financial and medical assistance, English classes, employment, and mental health services